Those eyes. Those fucking eyes. I can’t stop looking at them. I’m glad we can’t talk right now. I have no idea what I would say.

 “I don’t think it’s much of a breakthrough if I have no fucking idea what to do with this new information.”

 “Maybe that’s why you’re here?
-Maybe Epic Life is going to help you find those things you want back into your life?
-You know – all those things you’ve let fall to the wayside.”
+Maybe Epic Life is going to help you find those things you want back in your life?
+You know—all those things you’ve let fall to the wayside.”

 After lunch, we went back to the conference space and found the chairs arranged in circles of four groups of seven.
-We were told to sit anywhere we wanted, and once everyone settled, four people joined Francesca on the stage.
+We were told to sit, with our partners, anywhere we wanted, and once everyone settled, four people joined Francesca on the stage.

 “Good afternoon, ladies and gentlemen.
 I hope you all had a wonderful lunch and got to know each other a bit more.
 I would like to introduce you to Hope, Jack, Ron, and Olivia.
 These astonishing people will be your coaches throughout the two weeks you are here.
-Each one will join one of the groups you have found yourselves in.
-All four are graduates of the Epic Life programs and will guide you and your fellow team members through the program.”
+Each will join one of the groups you have found yourselves in.
+All four are graduates of the Epic Life programs and will guide you and your fellow team members through the next two weeks.”

 The four coaches walked down to the main floor, and each sat in the empty chair.
 Jack joined our group.